-On this day in 2008 around 15,000 people took to the streets in a march on Leinster House over the proposed scrapping of the automatic entitlement to medical cards for the over seventies.
+In 2008 around 15,000 people took to the streets of Dublin in a march on Leinster House over the proposed scrapping of the automatic entitlement to medical cards for the over seventies.

-In this RTÉ News report the then opposition leaders, Enda Kenny and Eamon Gilmore, speaking out against the proposed cuts.
+In this RTÉ News report the then opposition leaders, Enda Kenny and Eamon Gilmore, speak out against the proposed cuts.